-Year Company 2004 Company Carlsbad, y Headquarters: Single location CA Facility locations where training will occur • Carlsbad (San Diego County)
+Year Company Founded: · · · Company neadduarters quarters:  Single location Facility locations occur where tra ining will • Carlsbad (San Diego County)

-Nature of Busines s: Customization) ization, Inc. dba Z Customization(Z is a full service embroidery and heat ization business.
-Customer Base: Premier Golf BrCorporate busirLocal High SchoLocal Businesse nesses (Titleiest, Puma, and Wilson) pols Business / Industr Changes ry Needs / software system and account ma The Company pequipment at a The Company a n recently implemented a new not designed for warehouse production anagement.
-Isolans to add new embroidery cost over \$250,000.
-Inticipates 15-20% growth in market expects to hire 4 new employees.
-Training Plan: Need for Training. identified as a k support growth industry.
-Staff will be train System to increwith processing pricing.
-Training will also Administrative a acquire a better management processing in Man Production Staff new equipment conduct quality Staff will be train cation and development has been ey component for future plans to and remain competitive in the ned on the Warehouse Management ase the efficiency and coordination orders and maintaining current of focus on Business Skills for and Management occupations to understanding of the strategic rocesses.
-Ufacturing Skills will be offered to for increase job skills on current and and enhance skills needed to inspections.
-In addition, Production ned to problem solve and utilize techniques and tools.
-Training courses list the following Types ı will be provided via a the following training method(s) unde ⊠ Class/lab ☐ E-Learning ☐ MS Preceptor ☐ CBT ☐ MS Didactic ☑ Productive Lab
+Nature of Busines s: Customization) stomization, Inc. dba Z Customization( Z ion) is a full service embroidery and heat stomization business.
+Customer Base: Premier Golf BraCorporate busineLocal High SchoLocal Businesse esses (Titleiest, Puma, and Wilson) ols Business / Industry Needs / Changes Z Customization recently implemented a new software system designed for warehouse production and account management.
+The Company plans to add new embroidery equipment at a cost over \$250,000.
+The Company anticipates 15-20% growth in market business and expects to hire 4 new employees.
+Training Plan: Need for Training: identified as a ket support growth at industry.
+Staff will be train System to increas with processing opricing.
+Training will also Administrative at acquire a better management profunction Staff new equipment, conduct quality in Staff will be train cation and development has been by component for future plans to and remain competitive in the led on the Warehouse Management ase the efficiency and coordination orders and maintaining current of focus on Business Skills for and Management occupations to understanding of the strategic occesses.
+If acturing Skills will be offered to to increase job skills on current and and enhance skills needed to inspections.
+In addition, Production ed to problem solve and utilize techniques and tools.
+Training courses liston the following Types o will be provided via the following training method(s) unde ⊠ Class/lab ☐ E-Learning ☐ MS Preceptor ☐ CBT ☐ MS Didactic ☑ Productive Lab